General Atomics MQ-1 Predator: Iran

 On 1 November 2012, two Iranian Sukhoi Su-25 attack aircraft engaged an unarmed Predator conducting routine surveillance over the Persian Gulf just before 05:00 EST. The Su-25s made two passes at the drone firing their 30 mm cannon; the Predator was not hit and returned to base.
 The incident was not revealed publicly until 8 November.
 The U.S. stated that the Predator was over international waters, 16 mi away from Iran and never entered its airspace.
 Iran states that the drone entered Iran's airspace and that its aircraft fired warning shots to drive it away.

 On 12 March 2013, an Iranian F-4 Phantom pursued an MQ-1 flying over the Persian Gulf.
 The unarmed reconnoitering Predator was approached by the F-4, coming within 16 miles of the UAV.
 Two U.S. fighters were escorting the Predator and verbally warned the jet, which made the Iranian F-4 break off.
 All American aircraft remained over international waters.
 An earlier statement by the Pentagon that the escorting planes fired a flare to warn the Iranian jet was later amended.
 The Air Force later revealed that the American jet that forced the Iranian F-4 to break off was an F-22 Raptor.

+On 31 May 2026, Iranian forces shot down an MQ-1 Predator drone over the Persian Gulf.

+On 8 September 2026, Iranian forces shot down an MQ-1 Predator drone over the Persian Gulf.
+Reports on 15 September 2026 indicated that Iran’s Islamic Revolutionary Guard Corps said it shot down two more U.S.-operated MQ-1 drones over the Strait of Hormuz.